wanhive/hub/docs/INSTALL.md

 **NOTES**:

-* All the identifiers are resolved to their physical addresses using the **Hosts** file/database.
+* The identifiers are resolved to their network addresses using the [Hosts file](#hosts).
-* Do not use the identifier **0** here (reserved for a special purpose).
+* Do not use the identifier **0** here because it is reserved for [special purpose](#clustering-optional).
-* Run few (ideally three or more) "well-known" overlay hubs as bootstrap nodes in a cluster.

-### Example (for testing)
+### Bootstrap files example

-Example of a "nodes" file (two stable overlay hubs).
+The contents of a "nodes" file may look like the following.
+This example lists four overlay hub identifiers (1, 2, 35 and 8).
-Overlay hubs listed below will be contacted randomly during bootstrapping and the first live one will be used.

 ```
-1
+1 2 35

-3
+8
 ```

-Example of an "auths" file (one single authentication hub).
+The contents of an "auths" file may look like the following.
+This example lists a single authentication hub identifier (256).
-Authentication hubs listed in this file will be contacted randomly and the first live one will be used.

 ```
 256